Molluscum contagiosum is caused by a virus that is a member of the poxvirus family. Pox-viruses are brick or oval-shaped viruses.

 Treatment

-Molluscum contagiosum will usually go away on its own within a year without treatment.
-The bumps can be removed by a healthcare provider in a number of different ways, which is usually done only when there are ten or fewer lesions.
+Molluscum contagiosum usually goes away on its own within a year without treatment.
+A healthcare provider can remove the bumps in several different ways, but this is usually done only when there are ten or fewer lesions.

 QUIZ